-Glasgow Science Centre is sited on the River Clyde waterfront in Glasgow.
-The attraction features a science mall, 127m tower & IMAX cinema.
+The Glasgow Science Centre is situated on the River Clyde waterfront in Glasgow.
+The family-friendly attraction features a science mall, a 127-metre viewing tower and an IMAX cinema.

 In Glasgow?
 Got kids?
 Stuck for things to do?
 Well, you’ll be pleased to know there’s one popular tourist attraction in the city centre that’s guaranteed to keep youngsters entertained, and it’s a place where mums and dads can join in the fun too.